Short Inca Trail to Machu Picchu 2 days with Hotel

 Finish your adventure with a comfortable return to Cusco aboard the panoramic Vistadome Train.

-Short Inca Trail to Machu Picchu 2 Days / 1 Night
+Short Inca Trail 2 Days / 1 Night

 Experience a magical of Short Inca Trail to Machu Picchu in an adventure of two days.
 It’s perfect for those who want a quicker yet beautiful trip.
 Walk stunning paths, explore ruins like Wiñaywayna.
 Get to Machu Picchu going through Sun Gate and enjoy the amazing lost city.

-- Enjoy the most iconic views of Machu Picchu from the famous Sun Gate.
+- Enter Machu Picchu through the iconic Sun Gate.

-- Travel in a small group and enjoy a more personal and relaxed excursion.
+- Travel in a small group for a more personalized experience.

 Machu picchu short inca trail